CONSTITUTION and BYLAWS

 Therefore, we the members of Grace Evangelical Lutheran Church accept and subscribe to the following Constitution and Bylaws of Grace Evangelical Lutheran Church, in accordance with which all spiritual and material affairs of this congregation shall be governed, this 15th day of November 1959.

 The name of this congregation shall be Grace Evangelical Lutheran Church (Oshawa), corporate and legal, located at Oshawa, Ontario, under the laws of Ontario.

 ARTICLE II PURPOSE

-The purpose of this congregation shall be to serve its members and to spread the Kingdom of God by the preaching of the Word of God, by the administration of the Sacraments and by religious instruction of youth and adults, and to foster Christian fellowship and charity.
+The purpose of this congregation shall be to serve its members and to spread the Kingdom of God by the preaching of the Word of God, and by the administration of the Sacraments which fosters Christian fellowship and charity; and by to provide religious instruction (catechesis) of youth and adults.

 ARTICLE III CONFESSIONS